A Classic Nature Reserve

 The pond can be enjoyed from the west from the NWT members bird hide, (keys are available to members of the NWT for a small charge) or from a pubic hide to the east where access is free.
 There are bird feeders to the left and right of the NWT hide and there is a feeding station, with a screen along the main path between the two hides; which is accessible to the public.

-The exposed mud areas in front of the public hide attract at times waders such as Common, Curlew, Green and Wood Sandpipers, Greenshank, Little Stint, Golden and Ringed Plovers, Redshank, Spotted Redshank; and Curlew, Lapwing and Snipe.
+The exposed mud areas in front of the public hide attract waders such as Common, Curlew, Green and Wood Sandpipers, Greenshank, Little Stint, Golden and Ringed Plovers, Redshank, Spotted Redshank; and Curlew, Lapwing and Snipe.
+There is also a scrape behind the pond at times, which can be easily viewed from a main path beyond the outskirts of the reserve.

 Over the past two decades the familiar Grey Partridges have been joined by Red-legged Partridges and the northern expansion of Little Egrets has inevitably, brought individuals to Holywell Pond also.
 These visits continue to be infrequent at the moment and don’t attract as many birders, when compared to the 1992 bird, which was considered a major twitch for the county at the time.